ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

 \subsection{Operation Performance and Cost}

-In this experiment we want to evaluate Enero's performance while operating on a set of real-world topologies.
-To do this, we take all the topologies from the TopologyZoo dataset that have up to 100 edges and up to 30 nodes.
-This makes a total of 74 topologies, from which only 3 of them were used in the DRL agent's training process.
+In this experiment we wanted to evaluate Enero's performance while operating on a set of real-world topologies.
+To do this, we took all topologies from the TopologyZoo dataset that had up to 100 links and 30 nodes.
+This made a total of 74 topologies, from which only 3 of them were used in the DRL agent's training process.
 Figure \ref{fig:zoo_tops} shows the evaluation results over all 74 topologies.
 Specifically, in Figure \ref{subfig:zoo_perf} we plot the relative performance with respect to the LS baseline.
 The topologies from 20 to 37 are ring, star or line topologies where there is no room for optimization.
 This explains why all the baselines have exactly the same performance.
 Figure \ref{subfig:zoo_cost} shows the execution cost of all the baselines.
 As a reminder, DEFO was set to execute for 180 seconds to ensure a close-to-optimal solution.
-The results indicate that Enero is capable of obtaining better performance than the SAP and LS baseline and in most of the topologies has a similar performance to DEFO.
-In addition, Enero's execution cost is very small, with only 5 topologies with an operation cost of more than 20s.
+The results indicate that Enero is capable of obtaining better performance than the SAP and LS baselines and in most of the topologies has a similar performance to DEFO.
+In addition, Enero's execution cost is small, with only 5 topologies with an operation cost of more than 20s.